Deregistration

 Automatic deregistration

-In the case of removal from the university register on passing or ultimately failing a diploma examination, as well as on failure to re-register, health insurance cover ends one month after the end of the last semester for which the student was enrolled.
-In the case of removal from the university register for other reasons, health insurance cover ends at the end of the current semester.
-But don’t worry: students who familiarise themselves with important rules in advance, and who, when in doubt, seek out information at an early stage, and if necessary, turn to the support available in good time, need have no fear of any nasty surprises.
+In the event of de-registration due to passing or failing a final examination or failure to re-register, health insurance cover ends one month after the end of the semester for which the student was last enrolled.
+In the event of de-registration for other reasons, health insurance cover ends at the end of the current semester.